How To Dress Like Your Life Is A 2000s Rom-com

 Modern dating can feel like one endless tragicomedy: the swiping, the awkward first dates, and all the ghosting included.
-It’s no surprise that our generation has often turned to romantic-comedies for escape, from the ordinary-teen-turned-royalty storyline of Princess Diaries to the wishful thinking-turned-IRL boyfriend in 13 Going On 30.
+It’s no surprise that our generation has often turned to romantic-comedies for escape, from the ordinary-teen-turned-royalty storyline of Princess Diaries to the wishful thinking-turned-IRL boyfriend in Suddenly 30.
 But alas, it’s just movies.

 Still, like so many other of our retro film obsessions, people are looking for ways to dress the part.
 If love is not the end game then at least let us have the style of a 2000s rom-com: slip dresses, multiple shades of pink in one outfit, cropped cardigans, and yes, peep-toe shoes.